 Some parents are simply ready to make the switch and do so cold turkey.
 And that’s totally fine!
 Or if you’re reading this and your baby is 13+ weeks old, it’s time to just cut it cold turkey.

-Whatever option you choose, I am a huge fan of moving into a normal, arms-free sleep sack from here, as it’s not safe to use blankets until at least 12 months.
+Whichever option you choose, I am a huge fan of moving into a normal, arms-free sleep sack from here, as it’s not safe to use blankets until at least 12 months.
 I know my babies are warm, and putting on a sleep sack is a great reminder that sleep is coming.
 My toddler is still in a sleep sack and it’s absolutely a comfort item for her!
 It can also help prevent crib climbing for the brave ones out there.
-(Woolino is my favorite, as they last forever and can be used in car seats, but there are many options out there.
-Check out some popular ones here!)
+(Woolino is my favorite, as they last forever and can be used in car seats; plus you can get a discount when using the code “VIAGRACES10” at check out!
+Take a look at some other popular ones here!

 While transitioning, you may notice it taking longer for your baby to fall asleep, or he or she may have more partial arousals due to this new freedom, but it’s their first little hands-free party!
 Let baby explore.
 On her first day of having one arm in and one arm out, Avery took about five more minutes to fall asleep than usual, and she stirred more during that nap, but it didn’t seem to affect her other naps.
 She took even longer to fall asleep her first time with both arms out, and I actually had to sooth her for a bit, which is uncommon, but it didn’t affect her other naps or night.
 It’s certainly a change for babies but it’s a necessary step on their journeys toward good sleep (and yours!).